Tucker Carlson: 2004–2005: PBS

-2004–2005: MSNBC
+2005–2008: MSNBC

-Carlson's early evening show Tucker, originally titled The Situation With Tucker Carlson, premiered on June 13, 2005, on MSNBC.
+Carlson's early evening show Tucker, originally titled The Situation with Tucker Carlson, premiered on June 13, 2005, on MSNBC.
 Rachel Maddow and Jay Severin featured as guests on a rotating panel.
 He also hosted a late-afternoon weekday wrap-up for the network during the 2006 Winter Olympics.
 He reported the aftermath of the Virginia Tech shooting and Johnson Space Center shooting in 2007.

 Tucker was canceled by the network on March 10, 2008, owing to low ratings; the final episode aired on March 14, 2008.
 He remained with the network as a senior campaign correspondent for the 2008 election.
-Brian Stelter, writing for The New York Times, reported that, "during Mr. Carlson's tenure, MSNBC's evening programming moved gradually to the left.
+Brian Stelter, writing for The New York Times, reported that "during Mr. Carlson's tenure, MSNBC's evening programming moved gradually to the left.
 His former time slots, 6:00 p.m. and 9:00 p.m., were subsequently occupied by two liberals, Ed Schultz and Rachel Maddow."
 Carlson said the network had changed a lot and "they didn't have a role for me".
-Carlson described being fired by MSNBC as leading to a professional "meltdown".
-In discussing the termination, he described himself as "hav[ing] a lot of problems with authority and being told what to do.
-I don't react well to it.
-I become really aggressive[.]"